dangtuanhuy/assembla-to-jira-migration/README.md

 15. Update ticket associations
 16. Update ticket watchers
 17. Resolve/update ticket and comment external links
+18. Update epics and stories
-18. Rank tickets (cloud only)
+19. Rank tickets (cloud only)

 ### Scrum/Kanban board

 Using the Agile extension, create the sprints and populate the scrum/kanban board.

-19. Create sprints
+20. Create sprints
-20. Update board
+21. Update board

 ### Manual cleanup

 Finally, cleanup actions need to be taken to finish things off.

-21. Deactivate users not needed
+* Deactivate users not needed
-22. Give admin rights to relevant users
+* Give admin rights to relevant users
-23. Ask users to change password, check email and create avatar
+* Ask users to change password, check email and create avatar
-24. Distribute issues into epics
+* Distribute issues into epics
-25. Make backup of `data` directory for future reference
+* Make backup of `data` directory for future reference

 ## Preparations